elatov/elatov.github.io/_posts/2014-03-20-rhcsa-rhce-chapter-13-remote-access.md

 ## VNC

-There is a good Red Hat Magazine Article that covers the process: [Taking your desktop virtual with VNC](http://www.redhat.com/magazine/006apr05/features/vnc/).
+There is a good Red Hat Magazine Article that covers the process: [Configuring VNC Server Access on a Redhat Linux](https://linuxconfig.org/configuring-vnc-server-access-on-a-redhat-linux).
 The article is for an older version of RHEL but the process is very similar.
 First let's install the vnc server:

     [root@rhel1 ~]# yum install tigervnc-server.i686
     ...